EchoMark: Perceptual Acoustic Environment Transfer with Watermark-Embedded Room Impulse Response: Background

-\paragraph{Audio Watermarking.} Deep learning has advanced audio watermarking by enabling both watermark detection (0-bit, indicating presence) and message embedding (N-bit, carrying specific information), with improved robustness and perceptual quality.
-These methods support applications such as copyright protection and content authentication.
-Liu et al. \cite{wm-dear} improve distortion resistance using frequency domain models.
-AudioSeal \cite{wm-audioseal} detects tampering by localizing watermark regions.
-WavMark \cite{wm-wavmark} employs invertible neural networks to jointly model embedding and extraction.
-While these approaches focus on speech content or speaker identity, none have addressed watermarking the room impulse response.
-This is particularly important for acoustic environment matching, where the RIR encodes the identity of the space.
-Watermarking the RIR provides proactive protection against misuse of environment-transferred audio and helps address concerns for AEM service providers.
+{\textbf{Audio Watermarking.}} Deep learning has advanced audio watermarking by enabling robust detection and message embedding with minimal perceptual degradation.
+Existing methods support applications such as copyright protection and content authentication, using frequency-domain modeling \cite{wm-dear,wm-timbre}, tamper localization \cite{wm-audioseal}, or invertible networks \cite{wm-wavmark}.
+However, these approaches focus on speech content or speaker identity and do not address watermarking room impulse responses.
+Since the RIR encodes the identity of the acoustic space in AEM, watermarking the RIR offers a natural and proactive solution to security and accountability concerns in environment-transferred audio.